Jeremy Drawas published 2023 Alumni Weekend in Events 2023-04-14 10:24:04 -0400

-This donation portal is secured by PayPal.
+Our donation portals are secured by NationBuilder Payment Platform.
 The Alumni Association manages all money donated.
 All donations will be divided between alumni services, fraternity improvements, and other ventures, as determined by the Alumni Association.

 Jeremy Drawas published John Coffey's Fond Memories of Michael Piller in Blog 2014-11-03 15:43:43 -0500